 Students are admitted to the College Transfer Program after application by achieving placement test scores sufficiently high to place in English 0151 (College Composition I) and Mathematics 0151 (College Algebra).
-Applicants with a combined score of at least 800 on the Scholastic Aptitude Test, with neither Verbal nor mathematics score of below 400, are exempt from the foregoing test requirements.
+Applicants with a combined score of at least 920 on the Scholastic Assessment Test, with a Verbal score of at least 480 and a mathematics score of at least 440, are exempt from the foregoing test requirements.
 Students who do not score sufficiently high on the placement test to gain admission to the program will be placed in a developmental studies program which is designed to remedy academic deficiencies.